How it Works

 BMPs in Urbanized Area

 Stormwater BMPs are applicable for every landscape.
-Urbanized landscapes (including Urban, Suburban Center, and Suburban Landscapes), such as boroughs, downtowns and other population centers, frequently experience severe stormwater runoff impacts due to the density of development and high percentage of impervious surfaces that results in increased surface runoff and flooding.
-BMPs should be incorporated into new developments in urbanized areas, and existing development should also be evaluated for retrofits, such as naturalizing detention basins, to improve existing stormwater runoff problems.
-In Chester County, many of our stormwater management issues stem from areas that were developed prior to the widespread use of stormwater management BMPs.
+Urbanized landscapes (including Urban, Suburban, and Rural Centers and Suburban Landscapes), such as boroughs, downtowns and other population centers, frequently experience severe stormwater runoff impacts due to the density of development and high percentage of impervious surfaces that results in increased surface runoff and flooding.
+BMPs should be incorporated into new developments in all landscapes in both rural and urbanized areas, and existing development should also be evaluated for retrofits, such as naturalizing detention basins, to improve existing stormwater runoff problems.
+In Chester County, many stormwater management issues stem from areas that were developed prior to the widespread use of stormwater management BMPs.
 To reduce runoff from these areas, municipalities should consider how stormwater management can be improved for all re-development projects.
+Note that both Rural and Agricultural landscapes, though not designated growth areas, can experience limited development.
+If these developments are permitted in a way that is low-impact (including minimal impervious surfaces and limited impacts on natural features) stormwater runoff impacts can be significantly minimized.

 BMPs for Rural and Agricultural Areas